Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Preliminaries

 We call $z \in X$ the reference point and $x \in X$ the orbit point.
 The convergence or divergence of $P^s_\Gamma(z,x)$ is independent of the choice of $z$ and $x$.
 The {\it critical exponent} of $\Gamma$ is defined by

 \end{definition}

-Remark that differently from the Kleinian group case the critical exponent is possibly infinite.
-In this paper, we are only interested in the case where it is finite.
+We remark that in contrast with the case of Kleinian groups, the critical exponent is possibly infinite.
+In this study, we are only interested in the case where it is finite.
 The divergence of the Poincar\'e series at the finite critical exponent is a remarkable property.

 \begin{definition} If the critical exponent $e_a(\Gamma)$ of a discrete group $\Gamma \subset \Isom(X,d)$ is finite and the Poincar\'e series $P_\Gamma^s(z,x)$ of dimension $s=e_a(\Gamma)$ diverges, then $\Gamma$ is said to be of {\it divergence type}. \end{definition}